 Does my financial aid transfer?

-Short answer: no. If you wish to receive financial aid, you must apply at each institution.
+The short answer?
+No. If you wish to receive financial aid, you must apply at each institution.
 That being said, you may be eligible for the same types of aid at different schools.
 There are essentially four types of need-based aid that make up a financial aid award: merit scholarships, federal/state/institutional grants, federal student and parent loans, and work-study (or student employment).
-Different types of financial aid are treated differently.
+Here’s what to know about the different types of financial aid and how they are treated differently.

-These grants are just how they sound: institution-specific.
+- Institutional grants: These grants are just how they sound: institution specific.
 If school A gives you a need-based scholarship, you cannot use it at school B. Simple enough.
-Work-study and merit scholarships are also institution-specific.
+Work-study and merit scholarships are also institution specific.

-Federal aid is also pretty simple, but has a few more qualifications.
-If you are eligible for a Pell grant, PLUS loan, and/or a Stafford loan, then you will be eligible regardless of the institution you attend, although the amounts may differ based on the school.
-Two other types of federal monies, SEOG and the Perkins loan, are school-specific, as the government allocates the money to the school, which then distributes the award to the selected, eligible student.
+- Federal grants and loans: Federal aid is also simple but has a few more qualifications.
+If you’re eligible for a Pell grant, PLUS loan, and/or a Stafford loan, then you’ll be eligible regardless of the institution you attend, although the amounts may differ based on the school.
+The SEOG and Perkins loans are school-specific, as the government allocates the money to the school to distribute the award to the selected student.

-No surprise, this aid varies by state.
-Each state sets its own guidelines for financial aid, so as you can imagine, there are 50 different ways to do it.
-For most state funds, a student may need to establish residency in order to be qualified.
-If you are looking at an out-of-state institution, ask if they have institutional policies to help their out-of-state students cover additional costs, such as travel.
-This really is a case where your best expert for your state aid eligibility is the financial aid counselor at your potential school.
+- State financial aid: Each state sets its own guidelines for financial aid.
+For most state funds, a student may need to establish residency to be qualified.
+If you’re looking at an out-of-state institution, ask if they have institutional policies to help their out-of-state students cover additional costs, such as travel.

 What scholarships are available for transfers?